bhakes/bhakes.github.io/menu/about.md

 ### About Ben

-Ben is Midwest-based iOS engineer and a former real estate private equity portfolio manager.
+Ben is Midwest-based iOS developer and a former real estate private equity portfolio manager.

 Ben is currently a full-time software engineering student at [Lambda School](https://lambdaschool.com).
-At Lambda School, Ben is focused on iOS Development and eventually wants to focus on building IoT and augmented reality applications.
+At Lambda School, Ben is focused on iOS Development and eventually wants to specialize in IoT and augmented reality applications.
 Ben has experience with Swift, Java, Python, Git, [Github](https://github.com), Xcode, and general Object Oriented Design.

 In 2017, Ben founded Pareto Real Asset Advisors, a real assets consultancy focused on real estate and energy markets.
 In his role at Pareto, Ben acted as an independent consultant for real estate private equity and energy development clients.